Meet the American woman hunting for Asia's best durians

 Just as they were heading back to the United States to get "normal" jobs, their blog started seeing more traction, with about 10,000 visitors a month.

 "I had just brushed the surface of the durian world," adds Gasik.
-"I had taken on the obsession and there were so many question in my mind that weren't answered."
+"I had taken on the obsession and there were so many questions in my mind that weren't answered."

 Instead of staying in the United States, Gasik made her way back to Southeast Asia in 2013 and has been exploring since.